 - Crypto Is A Volatile Investment

 There’s a saying in investing that you should never invest money if you can’t afford to lose it.
 The highly volatile nature of cryptocurrencies means that they’re not appropriate for every investor.
+Thus, new technologies like zignaly copy trading emerge over time.
 When trading in cryptos, you must be prepared to lose your entire investment, no matter how much value you’ve gained before.

 - The Crypto Market Is Largely Driven By Speculations